 When the credit lead resigns, they take half the institutional knowledge with them.
 There is no version history.
 No audit trail.
 No clean answer to a regulator asking "why did you decline this applicant on March 14?".
 The policy is real, the lender lives by it, but it is invisible to the system that enforces it.

-This is the operational core of a modern credit decisioning platform, and the practical answer to the question we covered in credit decisioning vs credit scoring: scoring tells you the risk, decisioning tells you what to do about it, and the policy builder is where "what to do about it" actually gets written.
+This is the operational core of a modern credit decisioning platform, and the practical answer to the question we covered in credit decisioning vs credit scoring: scoring tells you the risk, decisioning tells you what to do about it, and the policy builder is where "what to do about it" actually gets written, and then actually gets done.

-The 5 things a no-code policy builder should do
+The 5 things a credit policy builder should do

 3. Live preview against sample applications.
 Before a rule goes live, you should be able to run it against the last 100, 1,000, or 10,000 applications and see what the policy would have done.
 Approval rate up 4 points.
 Default rate up 0.6 points.
 Decision flips: 312 of them.
 Now you can argue from data, not from gut.